pachyderm/pachyderm/doc/docs/1.11.x/deploy-manage/deploy/ibmcloud-openshift.md

 A custom deploy can also create storage.

 !!!
 Warning
-    The metadata service (Persistent disk) generally requires a small persistent volume size (i.e. 10GB) but **high IOPS (1500)**, therefore, depending on your disk choice, you may need to oversize the volume significantly to insure enough IOPS.
+    The metadata service (Persistent disk) generally requires a small persistent volume size (i.e. 10GB) but **high IOPS (1500)**, therefore, depending on your disk choice, you may need to oversize the volume significantly to ensure enough IOPS.

 ### Object store